yizhanyun/yx/README.md

 **0.2.0 Update**

 Now Duosite reached a milestone of 0.2.0.
-Livereload has been added and support html, ejs, alpine, tailwind and EAT stack (Ejs, Alpine, Tailwind) templates.
+Livereload has been added supporting live reload of html, ejs, alpine, tailwind and EAT stack (Ejs, Alpine, Tailwind) templates.

-When you run `yarn duosite new template-eat|template-blank|template-html site-1`, launch server with `yarn duosite dev`, and edit your page, or css, your browser will live reload your page and your edit will be effective immediately.
+When you run `yarn duosite new template-blank site-1`, launch server with `yarn duosite dev`, and edit your index.html under `site-1/pages`, your browser will live reload your page and your edit will be effective immediately.

 # 多站 duosite